-A. Magnet Schools - The Superintendent or his/her designee shall make Magnet applications available at all schools and at the school district's administrative offices.
-Magnet brochures and applications will be available through U.S. Mail and through the school district's website to the parent(s)/legal guardian of all K, 1st, 2nd and identified 5th and 8th grade students currently attending a Broward County Public School.
-All parent(s)/legal guardian of students interested in applying for a Magnet school/program for the following school year, must complete a written or online application and submit it between the first school day of December and the designated February deadline date identified to the Innovative Programs office.
+B. Application Process - The Superintendent or his/her designee shall make Magnet applications available at all schools and at the School District's administrative offices.
+Magnet brochures and applications will be available through U.S. Mail and/or through the School District's website to the parent(s)/legal guardian of all K, 1st, 2nd and identified 5th and 8th grade students currently attending a Broward County Public School.
+All parent(s)/legal guardian of students interested in applying for a Magnet school/program for the following school year, must complete a written or online application and submit it between the first school day of December and the designated February deadline date identified by the Demographics & Student Assignments Department.
 When applying to a Magnet school/program that is available in multiple locations, the parent(s)/legal guardian must apply to the school closest to the home address which aligns with the transportation zone.
-When there are more eligible students than available seats in a given grade level at a Magnet school/program by a random selection process as defined in the assignment priority in DEFINITIONS section of this Policy.
+When there are more eligible students than available seats in a given grade level at a Magnet school/program, the District shall select students for the grade level at the Magnet school/program by a computerized random selection process as defined in the assignment priority in "DEFINITIONS" section of this Policy.
+Students who have applied and been awarded a seat in the District's Magnet K-8 program will continue in the program to the highest grade.